- Signs & symptoms

 - In most cases, specific therapies for acute coronary syndrome will not be indicated.

 - Fulminant cardiomyopathy can occur.
 This may be a late feature, which can occur even after patients are recovering from respiratory failure.

-- It's unclear whether this represents a viral cardiomyopathy (virus can be recovered from myocardial tissue), stress/Takotsubo cardiomyopathy, or cardiac dysfunction due to cytokine storm (i.e., a feature of virus-induced hemophagocytic lymphohistiocytosis).
+- It's unclear whether this represents a viral cardiomyopathy (virus can be recovered from myocardial tissue), stress/Takotsubo cardiomyopathy, or cardiac dysfunction due to systemic inflammation (i.e., a feature of virus-induced hemophagocytic lymphohistiocytosis).